Prioritization Decision Matrix: 7 Steps to Rank Anything

 This week

 • Build a complete decision matrix for a real decision using all 7 steps.
-Run the Criteria Weight Stress Test by shifting one weight by 15% and checking if the top option still ranks first.
+Run the Criteria Weight Stress Test by shifting one weight by 15% and checking whether the top option still ranks first.

 There is more to explore